robohydra/robohydra/tutorial/index.md

 But what about URLs like `/slow/?amount=3000`?
-In that case, you have the GET parameters avaiable as properties of the object `req.getParams`.
+In that case, you have the GET parameters avaiable as properties of the object `req.queryParams` (`req.getParams` in RoboHydra 0.2 and lower).
 Similarly, the POST parameters and the raw body of the request are available as `req.bodyParams` and `req.rawBody` respectively.
 The latter object is of type `Buffer` (see the [Node documentation](http://nodejs.org/docs/latest/api/buffer.html)).
 This head would match the GET-parameter-style URLs: